 In this video you will learn:

 Kendra is a published author in industry related magazines.
-She has also been featured in a number of pet grooming training videos via Andis home grooming tools; YouTube videos; Learn2GroomDogs.com.
+She has also been featured in several pet grooming training videos via Andis home grooming tools; YouTube videos; Learn2GroomDogs.com.
 Plus, she has been a host for GroomerTV.
 She’s a certified judge with; International Judges Association and a United Show Managers Alliance.

 She holds certifications with The International Professional Groomers Association; National Dog Groomers Association of America; Pet Tech Pet 1st Aid & CPR; AKC Salon Safety Certification; Canine Esthetician along with others.

 Kendra was the board Secretary for GroomTeam USA from 2011-2013 and a board member from 2012-2014.
 She is an international representative for the Andis Company and was a representative in 2009 for Chris Christensen Systems.